Heydon/design-tokens-cli/README.md

 ### Configuration

 Transformations are defined using a master config file.
-From the example folder:
+Here is a configuration with just one transform:

 ```json
 {